An afternoon with the Kansas Freezer Meal Queen

 Chill for at least 30 minutes, then season with house seasoning and cover liberally with parmesan.

-Soup’s on Sunday: Meal Planning with Pinterest
+In the Kitchen: Meal Planning with Pinterest

 By now I’m sure most of you are using Pinterest, if for nothing else than to amass a large collection of obnoxious Someecards.